The Perfectionist's Guide to

 "The Perfectionist's Guide to Fantastic Video."
 It became an immediate

 hit with the most ardent and obsessive collectors of video arcana.
+In 2016 Video

-Our feature articles have sunk their teeth into a wide variety of
+Feature articles cover a wide variety of

 subjects—everyone from Jess Franco to Jack Hill to Andy Milligan to